wikimedia/pywikibot/ROADMAP.rst

 Pending removal in Pywikibot 13
 -------------------------------

+* 10.6.0: Positional arguments of :func:`daemonize()<daemonize.daemonize>` are deprecated and must be given as keyword arguments.
 * 10.5.0: Accessing the fallback '*' keys in 'languages', 'namespaces', 'namespacealiases', and 'skins' properties of :attr:`APISite.siteinfo<pywikibot.site._apisite.APISite.siteinfo>` are deprecated and will be removed.